pts/pts-xtiny/README.txt

 You have to install the compiler separately.
 You can install it from package (e.g. `sudo apt-get install gcc' on Debian-ish systems).

+pts-xtiny includes a linker (ld.xtiny) from a recent GNU Binutils, so it doesn't matter which version of Binutils you have installed, except fro the assembler (as).

 Q3.
 Which architectures are supported?
 """"""""""""""""""""""""""""""""""""""
 i386 (x86, 32-bit) only.
 The generated binaries will run on amd64 (x86_64)